Table of contents:

 A presser foot performs several key functions:

-- Fabric support to prevent slipping.
+- Fabric holding to prevent slipping.

-- Coordination with the feed dogs.
+- Coordination with feed dogs.

 - Adaptation to different textiles and stitch types.